crappylime/pure-heroes/README.md

     The default configuration for `Angular` is specified in the project's `tslint.json` file.

-    `tslint.json` extends `"tslint:recommended"` with rules recommended for TypeScript projects, you can find them [here](https://github.com/palantir/tslint/blob/master/src/configs/recommended.ts).
+    `tslint.json` extends `"tslint:recommended"` to include rules recommended for TypeScript projects, they can be found [here](https://github.com/palantir/tslint/blob/master/src/configs/recommended.ts).

-    All these rules are described [here](https://palantir.github.io/tslint/rules/) with given **schema** and example.
+    All these rules are described [here](https://palantir.github.io/tslint/rules/) along with the given **scheme** and example.

-    TS rules are split into 5 categories:
+    The TS rules are divided into 5 categories:
     - TS-specific,
     - Functionality,
     - Maintainability,